uktrade/data-hub-api/README.md

 ## Deployment

-Leeloo can run on any Heroku-style platform.
+Data Hub API can run on any Heroku-style platform.
 Configuration is performed via the following environment variables:

 | Variable name | Required | Description |